-I have written many times about my own exhaustion as a nurse and have even come up with several solutions to beat my own nurse burnout (at least temporarily).
-But if I’m being honest, the only way I really even recover from burnout is to just not work at all.
-It is amazing how much better l feel after stepping away from bedside nursing for a week.
+I have written many times about my fatigue as a nurse and have even come up with several solutions to beat my nurse burnout (at least temporarily).
+But if I’m being honest, the only way I even recover from burnout is just not to work at all.
+It is incredible how much better l feel after stepping away from bedside nursing for a week.

-I realize now more than ever that, in order to care for others, I must to take care of myself first.
+I realize now more than ever that, to care for others, I must take care of myself first.
 And the only proven way I have been able to do that thus far is to step away from the bedside and practice nursing in a different realm.

 #3.
 I fear verbal abuse and violence.